C0deve/HerrGeneral/README.md

-# Herr General v0.1.14-rc
+# Herr General

 ## Overview

 Herr General is a lightweight CQRS (Command Query Responsibility Segregation) implementation designed for building modular monolithic applications in .NET.
 It provides a structured approach to handling commands and events with built-in debug logging and unit of work.

-> Inspired by MediatR but optimized for CQRS workflows with explicit write and read side segregation.
+> Inspired by MediatR.

 ## Key Features